Scisense/General-Read-Me/README.md

 # General-Read-Me
-Discussion and Information relating to upload pratices
+Discussion and Information relating to upload pratices:

+#NEW:

 NOTES: Ran into a problem with verifying github on linux machines - basically if you run into an issue you have to create an SSH-key for your account for both machines.